Wetland Plants Course, 2026

-- How to use Lorimer's easy-to-use key for identification of Juncus species;
+• How to use Lorimer's easy-to-use identification keys;

 "I cannot recommend Graeme's courses more highly.
 I will be taking what I learned and putting it into practice straightaway in relation to managing and rehabilitating dams and streams on private properties."